 When several ideas are on the table, divert attention to what does (or doesn’t) support each idea.
 Depending on the topic or decision at hand, what data are you currently looking at?
 What does the historical data show?
 Do you have a projected ROI?

 Having objective data to use as a benchmark can help determine which proposed ideas have the most merit, and provides an effective way to reach a final decision without being dismissive of individual ideas.

 3. Own the decision.

-4. Address lingering emotions with follow-up conversations.
+4. Address lingering emotions through follow-up conversations.

-The last and probably most important tip is to address any emotions that may linger after an incident.
-Whether it was a small disagreement or a heated argument, it’s important to know where each team member stands. if the matter at hand was resolved during the meeting, follow-ups address any unresolved issues that could potentially have a negative impact on workplace culture and environment.
-Commit to having either inclusive group or one-on-one conversations to discuss behavior and emotion, both yours and theirs, to create a feeling of completion and reestablish a sense of team unity.
+The last and probably most important recommendation we can make is to address any emotions that may be lingering after a conflict has occurred.
+Whether it was a small disagreement or a heated argument, it’s important to know where each team member stands. if the matter at hand was resolved during the meeting, follow-up conversations can address any underlying issues that may have been overlooked in the first place and could potentially have a negative impact on your workplace culture now or in the future.

 Commit to having either group or one-on-one conversations to discuss behavior and emotion, both yours and theirs, to create a feeling of understanding and reestablish a sense of team unity.
 This lets your team know that you care about how they feel.

 In summary, conflict isn’t always a bad thing.

 Challenging a colleague’s opinion and “interrogating their reality,” as Fierce CEO Susan Scott would say, can produce amazing business results.
 It is important to know how to have these conversations tactfully to avoid a full-blown argument that accomplishes little.
 Great leaders know how to facilitate these conversations and set aside ego while practicing patience and self-awareness.